Review of the Building and Construction Security of Payment Act 2009

 The consultation period closed on 19 August 2016.

-The Small Business Commissioner will now review the submissions and prepare a report for the Minister for Small Business.
+The Small Business Commissioner reviewed the submissions and forwarded a report to the former Minister for Small Business.

 Submissions received are listed below, unless confidentiality has been requested.